 You may use no more than 16 semester units of courses numbered 97, 98, 99, 197, 198, and 199 to meet requirements for the bachelor's degree.
-Exceptions to this rule may be granted by the dean of your college or school.
 You may aggregate no more than 4 units of credit for courses numbered 97, 98, 99, 198, and 199 for a single semester.
 You must have a 3.3 GPA and prior consent of the instructor who is to supervise the study, and you must submit a written proposal to the chair of the department (or equivalent) for approval.
+The proposal must specify the nature of the study, number of units to be credited, and the basis for grading.
 Only a grade of passed/not passed is to be assigned.
-The dean of your college or school may authorize exceptions to these limitations.
+In certain cases, the dean of your college or school may authorize exceptions to these limitations.